Moving from the Pacific Islands

 Where you decide to live may depend on where you find work.

 The cost of buying or renting a house in New Zealand can be expensive.
 You might be able to stay with family.
-If this is not an option, you may need to stay in temporary accommodation while you look for something more permanent.
+If you cannot stay with family, find out if you can stay in temporary accommodation.
+Then you can look for something more permanent.

 Finding a job